Know More About Triplett Coating Thickness Testers

 Working Principle of Coating Thickness Gauges

-The working principle depends on the type of coating.
+Coating thickness gauges, also known as paint thickness gauges or film thickness gauges work based on different principles depending on the type of coating and the gauge technology used.
+The two most common principles employed by coating thickness gauges are magnetic induction and eddy current.
 Electromagnetic induction is used for non-magnetic coatings on magnetic substrates, while the eddy current principle is used for non-ferrous substrates.
 We offer coating thickness testers with USB for automatic recognition of ferrous and non-ferrous substrates.
 So, these testers can work on both the principles based on the substrate type.

 What Are Electromagnetic Induction Coating Thickness Gauges?